 Clearly we’re not going to engage in the brutal ancient customs of the Romans, BUT we can celebrate Lupercalia in our own modern way.
 This is particularly a fun holiday to celebrate if you dislike Valentine’s Day, don’t have a lover, or just want to try something different.
 Mix and match or choose just one.
 But have a fun Lupercalia!

 When in Rome, do as the Romans do.
 OR when it’s Lupercalia, do as the Romans do.
 And make love!
 It doesn’t have to be in the streets.
 In fact, we recommend finding a private place.
-Public indecency is a crime nowadays. 😉
+Public indecency is a crime nowadays. 😉 Or simply celebrate your right to love who you choose.

 Trying to conceive?
 Or maybe you have no desire for a baby at all.
 Either way, fertility isn’t just about conceiving children.
 It also relates to prosperity and growth of nearly any other goal in life: career success, your passions like art, etc. Lupercalia is a powerful day to do fertility spells and rituals of any kind!

 So, you’re going to love this.
 This is SO heavy metal.
 On Lupercalia, the Pagan Valentine’s Day, if you can’t do anything else – wear red and white.
 Why?
 Not for Saint Valentine, but to represent the blood of sacrifice and the white of milk.
-This is the origins of Valentine’s Day colors!
+This is the origins of Valentine’s Day colors.

 Wow, no suggestion of hosting a singles party and putting the women’s names in a jar to draw for couples for the night!!
 Like a pagan spin the bottle haha (actually that sounds like fun, sex isn’t necessary but an impromptu date?
 Could be awesome)